-- 1. Here are ideas of how to help a person who has difficulty making decisions or choosing among options. - 2.
-In any situation this person will have desires, preferences, yearnings, and goals. - 3.
+- 1. A person with cognitive impairment may have difficulty making decisions or choosing among options. - 2.
+No matter how severely impaired a person is, they will have desires, preferences, yearnings, and goals. - 3.
 A person may not consciously know or recognize their own desires or be able to articulate them to you. - 4.
-In nearly all situations, no matter how many cognitive needs this person has, this person can and should make their own decisions.
-You are there only to help them make the decision. - 5.
-A person centered approach to assisting or interacting with a person involves seeing yourself as a supportive helper who might alert them to a decision to be made, and inform, encourage, or create conditions that help this person make the decision.
-But this person is the primary focus and is in a real way, in control of what decision is made.
-When they are unable to speak or think clearly, your role may be more obvious and may require more skill and information to discern what their desires might be if they could recognize and communicate them.
-The more you know this person, including the way they used to live and make decisions, the easier it is to help them.
+A person with cognitive impairment can and should make their own decisions.
+We are here only to help them make the decision, even if they are severely impaired. - 5.
+A person centered approach to assisting, or caring about or for someone with cognitive impairment involves seeing yourself as a supportive helper who might alert them to a decision to be made, and inform, encourage, or create conditions that help this person make the decision.
+But the person is the primary focus and is in a real way, in control of what decision is made.
+When they are severely impaired, your role may be more obvious and may require more skill and information to discern what their desires might be if they could recognize and communicate them.
+The more you know the person, including the way they used to live and make decisions, the easier it is to help them.
 It is important to offer them only as much help as they need or want.
-Keep in mind decision making involves the whole person, including their emotions, spirituality, physical desires, needs, and preferences, and their cognitive abilities. - 6.
+Keep in mind decisions involve the whole person, including their emotions, spirituality, physical desires, needs, and preferences, and their cognition. - 6.
 Helping a person make decisions in their own way involves: - a.
-Seeing this person and you as partners or a team facing the decision making process together.
+Seeing a person with cognitive impairment and you as partners or a team facing the decision making process together.
 You are on each other's side meeting the challenges of decision making. - b.
-Recognizing this person's desires and needs, and helping this person discover, recognize, or comprehend their own desires and needs. - c.
-Recognizing when this person is receptive or able to make a decision or to consider options. - d.
-Presenting options in a way this person can understand, or helping this person reframe a decision so they can make it in pieces or slowly over time. - 7.
-More details and specifics are available in other CAIS Handouts and in the Cognitive Abilities and Intervention Strategies (CAIS): Questions to Ask and CAIS: Intervention Strategies by S Weaverdyck, on the Michigan website called Improving MI Practices at https://www.improvingmipractices.org The intervention suggestions below are adapted from three parts of the CAIS Intervention Strategies: - a.
-Cognitive interventions listed in Section III (Executive Functions) under Ouestion G. - b.
-Communication interventions listed in Section IV (Approach) under Question D. - c.
-Task and Daily Routines interventions listed in Section VI (Task Goals) under Question A.
+Recognizing a person's desires and needs, and helping a person discover, recognize, or comprehend their own desires and needs. - c.
+Recognizing when a person is receptive or able to make a decision or to consider options. - d.
+Presenting options in a way this person can understand, or helping a person reframe a decision so they can make it in pieces or slowly over time. - 7.
+The Cognitive Impairment Intervention Protocol (CIIP) by S. Weaverdyck has more details and ideas.
+The intervention suggestions below are adapted from three parts of the CIIP: Cognition III (Executive Functions) D; Caregiver Interactions IV (Approach) D; and Task and Daily Routines VI (Task Goals) A.